-APPENDIX D2 (CONTINUED) Was the transaction made in the context of an existing business relationship?
-If not, was a business relationship then established?
+as the transaction made in th ntext of an existing busines ationship?
+If not, was siness relationship the tablished? --

 For additional transactions, please copy the format used above.

-5. CLIENT RELATIONSHIP Current status of relationship Date relationship commenced Date relationship ended 6.
-REASONS FOR SUSPICION Please give full account of circumstances and grounds for suspicion Suspected Underlying Offences Please specify where possible the nature of the offences which you suspect may underlie or otherwise be relevant to the transaction, for example fraud or corruption, (whether carried out or not), together with the grounds for that suspicion.
-This disclosure is made under the Terrorism and Crime (Bailiwick of Guernsey) Law, 2002 (please delete as appropriate) Disclosure (Bailiwick of Guernsey) Law, 2007 7.
-DETAILS OF ANY REQUEST FOR CONSENT Please specify the act or transaction n for which consei nt is sought 8.
-ADDITIONAL INFORMATION (including explanation of any attachments)
+5. CLIENT RELATIONSHIP

+Current status of relationship

+Date relationship commenced

+Date relationship ended

+6. REASONS FOR SUSPICION

+Please give full account of circumstances and grounds for suspicion

+Suspected Underlying Offences Please specify where possible the nature of the offences which you suspect may underlie or otherwise be relevant to the transaction, for example fraud or corruption, (whether carried out or not), together with the grounds for that suspicion. ------------------------------- ---

+Terrorism and Crime (Bailiwick of Guernsey) Law, 2002 (please delete as appropriate) Disclosure (Bailiwick of Guernsey) Law, 2007

+7. DETAILS OF ANY REQUEST FOR CONSENT

+Please specify the act or transaction for which consent is sought

+8. ADDITIONAL INFORMATION (including explanation of any attachments)